ECE445L/ECE445L-F22-Final-Lab/Lab07.md

 #### 1.6.2 Constraints

+There are separate constraints for the [project](#162-constraints) and the [design competition](#165-design-competition).
+You can still get a 100 on the final project without conforming to the design competition constraints, however you cannot compete.

 1. Each PCB must conform to [JLCPCB's design capabilities](https://jlcpcb.com/capabilities/Capabilities)
 2. Parts that are not provided, must be purchased by the group
 3. You can use two motors and their corresponding wheels from the Lab 10 supplies, but they must be returned